prebid/Prebid.js/README.md

 ### Unit Test In the Browser ###

-Navigate to http://localhost:9999/test/spec/runner.html to run the test file.
+Navigate to http://localhost:9999/build/coverage/karma_html/report to view test results.

 ### Supported Browsers ###
 Prebid.js is supported on IE9+ and modern browsers.